Table of Contents

-There’s a common stereotype that making good money as an artist is nearly impossible.
+There’s a common stereotype that learning how to make money as an artist is nearly impossible.

-So if you’re a creative person, we say – congratulations!
-You can turn your talent into a lucrative occupation that brings you both fame and money.
+So if you’re a creative person, you can easily turn your talent into a lucrative occupation that brings you both fame and money.

-Start by considering these 8 active and passive income ideas for artists.
+Start by considering these 13 active and passive income ideas for artists in 2024.

-Instagram has become the No1 social media platform for artists and art lovers.
-That’s great news for beginning creatives because you don’t need to climb the social ladder and wait for big-name critics to call the shots.
-Instead, you can connect with buyers across the globe willing to pay for your work.
+Instagram has become the No. 1 social media platform for artists and art lovers.
+What better place could there be to promote your art?
+You don’t need to climb the social ladder and wait for big-name critics to call the shots.
+Instead, you can connect with buyers across the globe willing to pay for your AI or NFT artwork.

-It all comes down to how many engaged followers you have—the more popular your Instagram account, the higher the demand for your art.
+It all comes down to how many engaged followers you have—the more popular your Instagram account, the higher the demand for your digital art.
 So if you feel like you could gather more followers, start there.

 - Post high-quality images